How to Get a Job as a Music Conductor

 - Creative Manager

 - Digital Marketing Assistant

-- Manager of Tour Marketing and Artist Development
+- Managers of Talent Acquisition, Tour Marketing, and Artist Development

 - Music Festival Director

 - Musician, including Music Teachers, and Music Therapists